-A speakeasy is an establishment that sells alcoholic beverages illegally.
+A speakeasy is an establishment in the business of selling alcoholic beverages illegally.
 They became widespread in the United States during the Prohibition era from 1920 to 1933.

-During those years, the manufacture, sale, and transportation (or bootlegging) of alcoholic beverages was illegal throughout the country.
+During those years, the manufacture, sale, and transportation (or bootlegging) of alcoholic beverages-especially types of rum-was illegal throughout the country.
 It was the age of the rum runner trade and of getting alcohol in a less-than-legal way.
 Because of the illegal distribution of alcohol in speakeasies, they didn't advertise their locations.
 Some of the oldest bars in America could have participated in the speakeasy bar business, we'll never know for sure.

 A “speak softly shop”, meaning a “smuggler’s house”, appeared in a British slang dictionary in 1823.
 A similar phrase “speak easy shop”, meaning a place that sold unlicensed liquor, appeared in a British naval memoir published in 1844.

 In the United States, the word first appeared in a newspaper article on March 21, 1889.
 It referred to “speak easy” as the name for a saloon in the western Pennsylvania town of McKeesport that “sells without a license.”

 Owner Kate Hester told her rowdy customers to speak easy to avoid unwanted attention from neighbors and the police.